vscode-debug-specs/javascript_electron/README.md

-# How to Debug Electron JavaScript and TypeScript with VSCode
+# How to Debug Electron JavaScript and TypeScript with VS Code

 ## Summary